February 16, 2022

 Introduction

 American agriculture is entering a new age of cash crops, with cannabis and hemp production leading the pack.
 Cannabis was estimated to have had a $28.3 billion market value in 2021, with signs pointing to nearly seven times that valuation by 2028.
-In the newly bustling production market, a fundamental debate rages about the benefits of cultivating cannabis from seeds or clones (also called cuttings).
+In the newly bustling production market, a fundamental debate rages about the benefits of growing cannabis from seeds or clones (also called cuttings).

 There are several fundamental reasons we built the company “Atlas Seed,” not “Atlas Clones.”
 Let’s explore the reasons why we think seeds have always won out over clones for discerning growers, and why they are here to stay in the long run.